PhilipKone/cybersecurityWork/researchPP.md

 - **Model Selection**: Algorithms like Random Forest, Support Vector Machines (SVM), or Neural Networks will be evaluated for accuracy and efficiency.
 - **Evaluation Metrics**: Metrics such as precision, recall, F1-score, and accuracy will be used to assess model performance.

-#### 4.3 Integration of Components

-The gamified training module and machine learning-driven detection system will be integrated into a unified framework.
-This framework will:

-- Provide real-time phishing detection alerts to users.
-- Offer immediate feedback and learning opportunities when phishing attempts are detected.
-- Enable organizations to monitor user progress and system performance through a centralized dashboard.

 ---

 ### Chapter 5 – Results and Discussion

-#### 5.1 Evaluation of Framework
+#### 5.1 Evaluation of Model

-The framework will be evaluated based on:
+The model will be evaluated based on:

-- **User Engagement**: Measured through participation rates and feedback from the gamified training module.
-- **Knowledge Retention**: Assessed through pre- and post-training quizzes to determine the effectiveness of the training.
 - **Detection Accuracy**: Evaluated using the machine learning model's performance metrics.

-#### 5.2 User Testing and Feedback

-A pilot study will be conducted with participants from educational institutions and organizations in Ghana.
-Feedback will be collected to refine the training module and improve user experience.
+- **Comparison with Existing Systems**: Highlighting improvements over traditional detection methods.

-#### 5.3 Detection Accuracy
+#### 5.2 Detection Accuracy

 The machine learning model's ability to detect phishing attempts will be tested using a separate validation dataset.

+#### 5.3 Comparison with Existing Systems

 Results will be compared with existing detection systems to highlight improvements.

 ---